 National Student Exchange (NSE) offers undergraduate students an opportunity to study at another NSE member university in the U.S., some Canadian provinces or a U.S. territory.
 Students may choose semester or yearlong programs.
-For detailed information about the NSE program and eligibility requirements, visit the Student Development & International Programs office.
+For detailed information about the NSE program and eligibility requirements, visit the International & Exchange Student Center office.

 Outgoing students: Northridge students studying at another university

-Student Development & International Programs will determine where you will apply for aid based on one of the following plans.
+International & Exchange Student Center will determine where you will apply for aid based on one of the following plans.

 Plan A: You must apply for financial aid with the host campus and pay fees to them.
 You will need to use the host campus' federal school code on your Free Application for Federal Student Aid (FAFSA).
 To find the federal school code for the host campus, you can contact their financial aid office, visit their website or search for it through the FAFSA website.
 If you will be returning to Northridge for a semester, you must add the Cal State Northridge federal school code, 001153, to your FAFSA.
 We will process your financial aid for the semester you attend Northridge.